A guided TFTP Server recovery tool for macOS

 Why does the transfer never start?

-The router may not be in recovery mode, the app may be serving the wrong folder, or the Mac may be in the wrong network range.
+The router may not be in recovery mode, the app may be serving the wrong folder, the Mac may be in the wrong network range, or the model may require another recovery method.

 Should I rename the firmware file?